paras213/Flair-Detector/README.md

 Reddit Flare Detector
 ======

-It is a web applicatoion use for the detection of Flair of a reddit post.  (<https://flairdetector13.herokuapp.com/>).
+A web interface use for detecting the flair_name of a reddit post.  (<https://flairdetector13.herokuapp.com/>).

 ## Final.ipnyb